ndronos/c-nomorph/TutorialsPoint-2017/README.md

 Whitespece separates one part of a statement from another and enables the compiler to identify where one element in a statement... ends and the next begins.
+Therefore in the... statement... there must be at least one whitespace character (usually a space) between... for the compiler to be able to distinguish them...
+On the other hand... no whitespace character are necessary between... (operator)... although you are free to include some if you wish to increase readability.

 (Tutorialspoint, 2017) Basic Syntax
 ```